Embedded contact homology of prequantization bundles: From domain dependent to domain independent

-For each $\cj_t$ we consider the moduli space $\M_t(\alpha,\beta)$ of $\cj_t$-holomorphic curves where $\alpha$ and $\beta$ are admissible orbit sets satisfying $I(\alpha,\beta)=1$ and $\op{deg}(\alpha,\beta) >0$.
-That $\op{deg}(\alpha,\beta) >0$ rules out moduli spaces of $\cj_t$-holmorphic cylinders, for which the domain dependent almost complex structures cannot be used, cf. Lemma \ref{lem:d0g0}.
-We have that $\M_t(\alpha,\beta)$ is cut out transversely save a discrete number of times $t_i\in[0,1]$ and at such a nonregular $\cj_{t_i}$, the differential can be impacted by either the creation or destruction of a pair of oppositely signed curves or by an ``ECH handleslide."
-In the former case, the signed and mod 2 counts of curves in $\M_{t_i-\varepsilon}$ and $\M_{t_i+\varepsilon}$ are the same.
-The differential can change at an ECH handleslide, at which a sequence of Fredholm and ECH index 1 curves $\{C(t)\}$ breaks into a holomorphic building in the sense of \cite{BEHWZ} into components consisting of an ECH and Fredholm index 0 curve, an ECH and Fredholm index 1 curve, and some ``connectors," which are Fredholm index 0 branched covers of a trivial cylinder $ \R \times \gamma$.
+The differential can change at an ``ECH handleslide," at which a sequence of Fredholm and ECH index 1 curves $\{C(t)\}$ breaks into a holomorphic building in the sense of \cite{BEHWZ} into components consisting of an ECH and Fredholm index 0 curve, an ECH and Fredholm index 1 curve, and some ``connectors," which are Fredholm index 0 branched covers of a trivial cylinder $ \R \times \gamma$.
 In \S \ref{sec:connectors} we previously demonstrated that connectors cannot appear at the top most or bottom most level of the building via intersection theory arguments similar to \cite[\S 4]{dc}.
-As a result, in \S \ref{sec:ECHok} we can appeal to the obstruction bundle gluing theorems of \cite{obg1, obg2} in conjunction with an inductive argument involving the degree of a completed curve, cf. Definition \ref{degree} and Proposition \ref{prop-degree}, to show that the differential does not actually change at an ECH handleslide.
+As a result, in \S \ref{sec:ECHok} we can appeal to the obstruction bundle gluing theorems of \cite{obg1, obg2} in conjunction with an inductive argument involving the degree of a completed curve, cf. Definition \ref{degree} and Proposition \ref{prop-degree}, to show that the the presence of an ECH handleslide does not have an impact after passing to homology.

-Proposition \ref{ECH-ok} yields the the domain independent analogue of Corollary \ref{nogenus}.
+Proposition \ref{ECH-ok} yields the the domain independent analogue of Corollary \ref{nogenus}: